burglabs/knowledge-xlab/docs/ai/understanding-ai.md

-## 📖 Reading
+## General

-[A people's guide to AI](https://alliedmedia.org/resources/peoples-guide-to-ai) by Mimi Onuoha and Mother Cyborg (Diana Nucera)
+- [A people's guide to AI](https://alliedmedia.org/resources/peoples-guide-to-ai) by Mimi Onuoha and Mother Cyborg (Diana Nucera)

-## 📊 Viewing

-[Flowchart "What is AI"](https://www.technologyreview.com/2018/11/10/139137/is-this-ai-we-drew-you-a-flowchart-to-work-it-out/) by Karen Hao from MIT Tech Review
+- [Flowchart "What is AI"](https://www.technologyreview.com/2018/11/10/139137/is-this-ai-we-drew-you-a-flowchart-to-work-it-out/) by Karen Hao from MIT Tech Review

-## 🍿 Watching

 - [Jay's visual intro to AI](https://www.youtube.com/watch?v=mSTCzNgDJy4)
 - [Living in the Age of AI](https://www.wired.com/video/watch/machine-learning-living-in-the-age-of-ai-film) by Wired

-## 🤓 Glossaries

 - [A to Z of AI](https://atozofai.withgoogle.com) by Google
 - [All AI glossaries](https://www.are.na/alexa-steinbruck/ai-glossaries) by Alexa Steinbrück

-## 🕵🏼‍♀️ Special topics
+## Special topics

 ### Strong AI vs. weak AI